A Celestial Kinematical Interpretation for an Extended BMS$_4$: Lorentz Casimir and extended BMS algebra

 \subsection{BMS algebra}

 To build an extension of the Poincar\'e algebra containing super-translations, we start, as shown in \cite{Longhi:1997zt}, from the Casimir operator

 where we have used the explicit expression of the Lorentz generators in celestial coordinates given in eqs.~(\ref{eq:3},\ref{eq:4}).
 The second Casimir operator turns out to be zero, $\tfrac12 \epsilon_{\mu\nu\rho\sigma}M^{\mu\nu}M^{\rho\sigma}=0$.
-Since we know that a general four-vector is eigenfunction of the $C_2$ operator with eigenvalue -3, we consider the regular eigenfunctions of the Casimir $C_2$ corresponding to the same eigenvalue:
+Since we know that a general four-vector is an eigenfunction of the $C_2$ operator with eigenvalue -3, we consider all such eigenfunctions with the same eigenvalue: